MiRacLe-RPZ/phpunit-ticketlistener-redmine/Readme.markdown

 PHPUnit_TicketListener_Redmine
 ===============================

-Closing and reopening Google Code issues via PHPUnit tests.
+Closing and reopening Redmine issues via PHPUnit tests.

 Inspired by Raphael Stolt's article [Closing and reopening GitHub issues via PHPUnit tests](http://raphaelstolt.blogspot.com/2010/01/closing-and-reopening-github-issues-via.html).
 Read this article about how to use PHPUnit's ticket listeners.